CurveBending/CurveBending.github.io/_posts/2025-03-10-Investing In Data Center.md

 ##### **Service Provider Model**

-While the Colocation model is a Real Estate business model, most hyperscalers operate under the Service Provide model.
+While the Colocation model is a Real Estate business model, most hyperscalers operate under the Service Provider model.
 The development costs of the data center essentially become the Opex of operating the cloud infrastructure, and the revenue of a data center is the additional service; hence, billing can be provided by the associated cloud service.
 AI data centers, mostly strategic investments at this point, have also been adopting this model in their thinking.

 ##### **Bare Metal as a Service (BMaaS) Model**